October 04, 2019

 Quick tip: If the render has not been treated for a very long time, say ten years or more, we've found the best practice is to allow Bio Cleanze (applied at 20-50:1 dilution depending on the severity of the growths) four months to work before treating with Lightning Cleanze.

-Here's an example of an extremely contaminated 35 year old render before softwash cleaning:
+Here's an example of an extremely contaminated 35 year old render before soft washing:

-And the same render after a softwash treatment using Lightning Cleanze:
+And the same render after a final soft wash treatment using Lightning Cleanze:

-In extreme cases like this the white lichen dots remaining on the surface will take a further 4 – 8 months to weather from the surface.
+Quick tip: In extreme cases like this the white lichen dots remaining on the surface may take a further 4 – 8 months to weather from the surface.

 The various technical, environmental and diarying factors involved, requires co-ordination between the cleaning contractor, painter and customer.

-This requires a little organisation but the final result will be superior to – and far easier and more effective than – multiple applications of Lightning Cleanze.
+This requires some skilful organisation but the final result will be superior to – and far easier and more effective than – multiple applications of Lightning Cleanze.